 COVID-19 Information and Resources for Families

-We’re all aware that there’s a great deal of information (and misinformation) about the pandemic out there.
-We understand parents are struggling to balance work, child care, and self-care while keeping worries — both your children’s and your own — under control.
+We are well aware that there’s a great deal of information (and misinformation) about the COVID-19 pandemic.
+We also understand parents are struggling to balance work, child care, and self-care while keeping worries — both your children’s and your own — under control.
 You don’t have to do it alone.
 As the COVID-19 virus continues to impact our community, we’re here to help in any way we can.
 Please reach out to our school counselors and/or building principals and let them know what you need.
 The health and safety of our students and staff are paramount, and in partnership with local health agencies (Spokane Regional Health and Northeast Tri-County Health), we will continue to play an active role in closely monitoring the health and supporting our students and staff.

 COVID-19 Screening & Testing